sergeynordicresults/sergeynordicresults.github.io/posts/universe.md

 Seems like:
 1. The same that was before your was born
-2. Same that happens when you are out of conciousness
+2. Same that happens when you are out of consciousness

 ## Who we are in this universe